shiningdota/SimpleLM-The-Local-LLM-Powered-by-Llamacpp/README.md

 ![SimpleLM Screenshot](https://github.com/user-attachments/assets/31efc84e-105a-4030-a11d-33d39de04af7)

 ## Overview
-I make simple ui to use a Chatbot and also had RAG (Retrieval Augemted Generation) feature.
+A Chatbot with simple UI from Streamlit and also had RAG (Retrieval Augemted Generation) feature.
 This project using Llamacpp+Vulkan as the main backend for LLM, Streamlit for the UI, Combining the SentenceTransformers for embedding, and also support the OpenAI API

 ## Install
 1. Install some package